DFHack/dfhack/docs/Compile.rst

 Additional dependencies: installing with the Chocolatey Package Manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The remainder of dependencies - Git, CMake and StrawberryPerl - can be most
 easily installed using the Chocolatey Package Manger.
-This is a system that
+Chocolatey is a
-attempts to bring a Linux-like package manager to Windows.

-Think "apt-get for Windows."
+\*nix-style package manager for Windows.
+Think "``apt-get`` for Windows."

 Chocolatey is the recommended way of installing the required dependencies
 as it's less work and installs known-good utilities with the correct setup